 Identity Through Displacement

-These two collections represent a snapshot of people in the middle of the process of colonization.
-They were separated by over 200 years, 5600 km, and a whole world of cultural traditions and expectations.
-But the material culture presented here shows both the continuation of tradition and the reimagining of idenity.
+This exhibit showcases artifacts from the Kaxinawá and Philadelphia Almshouse Collections at the Temple Anthropology Museum.
+These two collections present a snapshot of the process of colonization.
+The collections represent social conditions separated by over 200 years, 5600 km, and a whole world of cultural traditions and expectations.
+But the material culture presented here shows both the continuation of tradition and the changes in cultural identity that occur in contexts of colonization.
+In spite of clear visual, material, and cultural differences, this exhibit draws parallels between these two human experiences.

 Click on a category to learn more